dafny-lang/Dafny-VMC/README.md

 To use `Random` in your code, you must:

 1. `include` and `import` the `Random` module as you would any other library module
-2. incorporate the corresponding language-specific implementation file (that is, currently, `Random.java`) when building or running your program
+2. incorporate the corresponding language-specific implementation file (that is, currently, `Library/Random.java`) when building or running your program

 For example, to run the `Examples.dfy` file in the `Examples` directory with the `Random` module, run the following.